 Typical American Food in New York

 Going for dinner at Virgil’s Southern-style barbecue restaurant?
 Order ‘train wreck fries’ as a starter for all.
 This doesn’t sound too appetising, but it is.
 It’s actually a pile of fries, bacon, cheese and other good stuff.
-I then recommend to choose the pulled pork, which is truly delicious.
-Other typical specialties on the menu include mac and cheese and hushpuppies for example.
+I then recommend choosing the pulled pork, which is truly delicious.
+Other typical specialities on the menu include mac and cheese and hushpuppies for example.
 They even make their own sauces.
 You’ll always have about four of them on your table.
 The interior is spacious and tidy.
 It’s a great place to visit with (small) children.

 A bit like Virgil’s, only the quality of the food is a little less, and the atmosphere much better.
-You’ll find Cowgirl in a quaint street of an attractive neighbourhood: Greenwich Village.
+You’ll find Cowgirl in a quaint street in an attractive neighbourhood: Greenwich Village.
 They’ve selected the decorations with the utmost care: it’s like you just walked into a Spaghetti Western, only they don’t serve spaghetti.
-They do serve other pasta dishes with a ‘Western twist’, mozzarella sticks with bacon and fresh jalapenos and a cowboy steak accompanied by green chillies and sundried tomatoes, to name a few.
-Make sure to reserve some of your appetite for ‘New York’s best dessert’: baked potato ice-cream.
+They do serve other pasta dishes with a ‘Western twist’, mozzarella sticks with bacon and fresh jalapeños and a cowboy steak accompanied by green chillies and sundried tomatoes, to name a few.
+Make sure to reserve some of your appetite for ‘New York’s best dessert’: baked potato ice cream.
 It’s like a baked potato, only the taste is quite different.
 Let them surprise you!
 You can visit this place for lunch and dinner.
-It’s all very low key, you can just as easy wear a cap, not a problem at all.
+It’s all very low key, you can just as easily wear a cap, not a problem at all.
 Just doing this, is already a very ‘typical American’ thing to do of course.

 IHOP makes it into this top 5 with a wildcard.
 Why?
 This chain is the ‘love it or hate it’ kind.
-It’s not quite the definition of ‘atmospheric’ as you might know it, but it does show you the way hundreds of millions Americans spend their mornings.
+It’s not quite the definition of ‘atmospheric’ as you might know it, but it does show you the way hundreds of millions of Americans spend their mornings.
 In this – mostly – breakfast restaurant you can choose from a wide variety of different pancakes and syrups.
 They also serve a fine brunch (after which they’ll have to roll you out of the restaurant) and ‘lumberjack breakfast’ – the Canadian version of our English breakfast.
 Oh, they do love strange combinations.
-I remember eating a steak filled omelette for breakfast, as if it was a kind of taco.
+I remember eating a steak filled omelette for breakfast as if it was a kind of taco.
 Prices are really low.
 Again: don’t expect any atmosphere whatsoever, do expect an all American experience though – including ‘unlimited coffee’ and ‘unlimited pancakes’ once in a while.
 Be prepared!